uilianries/conan-ldap-authentication/README.md

     $ conan user -p my_ldap_password my_ldap_username

 Conan will use your username and password to authenticate to registered LDAP server.

+## Tests and Development

+To run all unit tests:

+    $ nosetests -v --with-coverage --cover-package=conan .

 ## Dependencies